+Note: Codes 6 to 11 are added on top of [IF_7_SPEC]).

 Changes to the Enumerations section

 Enumeration: StandardSuspensionCode

 This enumeration defines the state of a roaming suspension request.
 This field will be populated accordingly with local privacy regulation.
 In case the sender has privacy restrictions for sending this information, “generic” codes must be used.